What you need to know about COVID-19 in B.C. for Friday | CBC News

 What's happening elsewhere in Canada

-In Canada, public health officials have reported more than 150 confirmed or presumptive cases.
+In Canada, public health officials have reported 773 confirmed or presumptive cases, including 10 deaths.

 What are the symptoms of COVID-19?